gabrielpulga/nlw2-proffy/README.md

 To run the project on mobile you need a cellphone with the [expo](https://play.google.com/store/apps/details?id=host.exp.exponent) app instaled or an android/ios emulator.
 <br />
-After forking this repository and cloning it into your machine, run the following commands inside the project folder :
+After forking this repository and making a clone of it in your machine, run the following commands inside the project folder :

 ```bash
 # Go to mobile folder